ChasingUX/jesse-site/source/work/digitalocean.md

   DigitalOcean control panel in early 2013
 </a>

 Our competition was comprised of major tech jaugernauts – Amazon, Google, Microsoft, and Rackspace.
 These companies provided a far more robust feature set, which was believed neccesary to compete in this space.
-But the competition did not place much of a focus on the UX and aesthetic of the interface.
-As their product offering grew, the experiences grew more complex.
+But the competition did not place much focus on the UX and aesthetic of the interface.
+As their product offerings grew, the experiences grew more unwieldy and difficult to use.

 ##A simple approach, today
 DigitalOcean had a pretty outragious opportunity.
 We could disrupt this space by providing an extremely simple and straightforward experience designed to make the complex task of managing infrastructure easier.
 While we were already revered for our simple approach, there was much room for streamlining the overall experience and making infrastucture management a much easier pill to swallow.
 Now, we have climbed the ranks to the second largest hosting company in the world, based on <a href="http://news.netcraft.com/archives/2015/05/01/digitalocean-becomes-the-second-largest-hosting-company-in-the-world.html" target="_blank">NetCraft's data</a>.